Introduction To Computer Networking a Well Detailed Guide

 - Transmission medium: – provides passage of data and it can be in the form of cable or wireless media such as infrared, microwave and radio.

-- Client: - A client is a computer connected on the network accessing the shared resources from a server.
+- Client: - A client is a computer connected to the network accessing the shared resources from a server.

 - Node:- A node is a device that is connected as part of a computer network e.g. computer, PDA, Cell phone, router, switches, servers, printers etc. and can communicate on the network.